-1. Bring the stock or water to a boil in a pot.
+Bring the broth or water to a boil in a large pot.
 Add the salt, garlic, bay leaf, cinnamon stick, ginger, saffron threads, lemon peel and chipotle pepper, if using.
-Add a tablespoon of broth to rinse the saffron bowl so you get every last thread.
+Use a tablespoon of broth to rinse the saffron bowl so that you get every last thread.
 Cook for 2 minutes.

-2. Add the turnips, carrots, kohlrabi, potatoes and diced tomatoes to the broth.
+Add the turnips, carrots, kohlrabi, potatoes, and diced tomatoes to the broth.
 Mix well.
-Bring to a boil, cover, then turn the heat down to medium-low and simmer for 30 minutes.
+Bring back to a boil, cover, then turn the heat down to medium-low and simmer for 30 minutes.

-3. Add the bell pepper, celery and squash.
+Add the bell pepper, celery, and squash.
 Mix in.
 Cook covered until the squash is just tender, about 15 to 20 minutes.

-4. Add the lima beans and chickpeas.
+Add the chickpeas and lima beans.
 Cook until heated through.
 Taste for salt.
-Stir in the chopped herbs, cover and cook 1 minute more.
+Stir in the chopped herbs, cover, and cook 1 minute more.
 Turn off the heat and let the stew steam for 5 to 10 minutes.
-Remove and discard the bay leaf, ginger, chipotle pepper and cinnamon stick.
+Remove and discard the bay leaf, ginger, chipotle pepper and cinnamon stick before serving.
 Serve with couscous or quinoa.

-If you can’t find kohlrabi, buy a small savoy or green cabbage.
-You will need about 1-pound.
+If kohlrabi is not available, buy a small savoy or green cabbage.
+Get about 1-pound.
 Cut it into quarters with the core trimmed out.
 Add to the stew in step 3.

-If you don’t have root ginger or a cinnamon stick on hand, use 1 teaspoon each of ground ginger and cinnamon.
+If you do not have ginger root or a cinnamon stick on hand, use 1 teaspoon each of ground ginger and cinnamon.

-If you make your own chickpeas, remove any aromatics and reserve the broth to use in step 1 instead of water or commercial stock.
+If using dried chickpeas, remove any aromatics while cooking and reserve the cooking broth to use in step 1 instead of water or commercial stock.
 It will give the stew extra flavor.
-If you used a chipotle pepper to make your beans, don’t add any more to the stew.
+If using a chipotle pepper to make your beans, don’t add any more to the stew.